-Check out my other tutorial on quilting with an embroidery machine – A cover your sewing machine absolutely needs: quilted cover with piecing in the hoop
+Check out my other tutorial on quilting with an embroidery machine – A cover your sewing machine absolutely needs: a quilted cover with piecing in the hoop

 You might also like these tutorials.

 Did you find this tutorial helpful?
 If so, save this pin (see below) on your sewing board so you can come to this tutorial later and follow me on Pinterest for more tips, tutorials, and inspiration!